formal-land/coq-of-rust/README.md

 - [Kani](https://github.com/model-checking/kani): Model-checking with [CBMC](https://github.com/diffblue/cbmc)

 ## Contributing
 Open pull-requests or issues to contribute to this project.
 All contributions are welcome!
 This project is open-source under license AGPL for the Rust code (the translator) and MIT for the Coq libraries.
+There is a bit of code taken from the [Creusot](https://github.com/xldenis/creusot) project, to make the Cargo command `coq-of-rust` and run the translation in the same context as Cargo.